davehardy632/ps-code-challenge/README.md

 ### Additional Notes on Testing

 When running the ```rake_tasks_spec.rb``` the ```export_and_delete:small_street_cafes``` task generates a csv test file and then deletes it.
-If you have already generated the small_street_cafes csv in development, that file will be deleted when running the tests.
-This can easily be changed by removing the last line of code that deletes the csv after running.
+If you have already generated the small_street_cafes.csv file in development, that file will be deleted when running the test.
+This can easily be changed in the test file by removing the last line of code that deletes the csv after running.

 ### Improvements I Would Consider with More Time